DCKento/SmarterThreatIntel/README.md

 ## Limitations:
 The tool's accuracy is influenced by the quality, clarity, and structure of the input threat report.
-It's essential to validate the extracted/generated content, especially in a critical field like cybersecurity.
+It is highly recommended to validate the extracted, summarised and generated content - use this tool as a supplement to your own analysis work rather than as a pure replacement.